knapejar/pacman/README.md

-## Features

-- Feature one
-- Feature two
+## The game is playable right now

-- Feature three
+- make run
-- Feature four
+- enjoy :)